 Our models display many decorator items, window coverings, and furnishings.
 Mature landscaping, extra walks, fences, lighting, fountains, signs, and flags are other examples of items which are not part of the home we will be building for you.
 Please carefully review your home's specifications as well as information we provide about available choices displayed in the models to avoid misunderstandings.
-Contact your New Homes Sales Specialist with any questions.
+Contact your sales consultant with any questions.